Sections in this guide (click title to view)

 1. What you need to know

-When you apply for a school place, you must submit evidence to show that you and your child live at the address you've stated on your application, even if this in temporary accommodation.
+When you apply for a school place, you must have parental responsibility for the child and submit evidence to show that you and your child live at the address you've stated on your application, even if you have been placed in temporary accommodation.
 You also have to provide evidence showing your child's date of birth.

 There are three ways you can send the documents to us: